What is Palliative Care?

 Palliative care complements medical care for people with serious illnesses.
 It focuses on providing relief from symptoms, pain, and the stress of a serious illness.
 Whatever the diagnosis, the goal is to improve the quality of life for both patient and family.
 It is administered by a team of professionals, and is guided by a medical professional that specializes in Palliative Care.
 An important difference between Palliative Care and Hospice Care is that Palliative Care can be provided along with curative treatment.

-Proactive symptom and pain management is our primary concern.
-We seek to exceed the expectations of those we serve.
-Our team of dedicated doctors, nurses, counselors, and volunteers provide the physical, emotional, and spiritual support needed for superior outcomes.
-This interdisciplinary hospice team:
+Proactive symptom and pain management is the primary concern for those on palliative care.
+A dedicated team of doctors, nurses, counselors, and volunteers provide the physical, emotional, and spiritual support needed for superior outcomes.

-- Schedules regular visits by caring professionals: Doctors, RNs, LVNs
+- Schedule regular visits by caring professionals: Doctors, RNs, LVNs

-- Maintains low caregiver-to-patient ratios to increase care quality
+- Maintain high caregiver-to-patient ratios to increase care quality

 - Assist with the emotional, spiritual and psychological needs

-- Instructs family members on how to care for the patient
+- Instruct family members on how to care for the patient

-- Makes short term inpatient care available when needed
+- Make short term inpatient care available when needed

 - Offers nutritional counseling